PaulRiisk/application-forge/README.md

 ## Restrictions

 The document layout and structure are intentionally fixed.
-Application Forge handles all formatting — the two style modes (Dev and Classic) are the only layout variants and there are currently no plans to make the document structure configurable.
+Application Forge handles all formatting, the two style modes (Dev and Classic) are the only layout variants and there are currently no plans to make the document structure configurable.

 ## Tech stack